ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 V3C encoding of a volumetric frame is achieved through a conversion of the volumetric frame from its 3D representation into multiple 2D representations and a generation of associated data documenting such conversions and transformations.
 The associated data, also known as the atlas data, provides information on how to reproject the 2D representations back into the 3D volumetric frame.

-2D representations, known as V3C video components, of volumetric frame are encoded using traditional 2D video codecs.
+2D representations, known as V3C video components, of volumetric frame are encoded using conventional 2D video codecs.
 V3C video component may, for example, include occupancy, geometry, or attribute data.
 The occupancy data informs a V3C decoder which pixels in other V3C video components contribute to reconstructed 3D representation.
 The geometry data describes information on the position of the reconstructed voxels, while attribute data provides additional properties for the voxels, e.g., colour or material information.

 Atlas data, known as V3C atlas component, provides information to interpret V3C video components and enables the reconstruction from a 2D representation back into a 3D representation of volumetric frame.
 Atlas data is composed of a collection of patches.
 Each patch identifies a region in the V3C video components and provides information necessary to perform the appropriate inverse projection of the indicated region back into 3D space.
 The shape of the patch region is determined by a 2D bounding box associated with each patch as well as their coding order.
 The shape of these patches is also further refined based on occupancy data.